The Undergraduate Program for Advancing Learning (UPAL) is a great way to get connected to Northwestern's academic community.

 - Interacting productively with faculty

-- Managing academic stress
+- Managing time and academic stress

 - Staying focused on learning in a competitive environment